SellgrenLab/sell-gene-explore/README.md

 Alternatively, skip git clone and directly download the script from the server (in ```Cell annotation & stainings``` folder) to your ```home``` directory (directory before desktop or downloads) on your computer (e.g. ```/Users/carl.sellgren```) and continue with the next steps.

-### Get gene profiles
+### C. Get gene profiles
-To analyze gene expression, run (copy-paste) the following command in your command terminal:
+To visualize gene expression, run (copy-paste) the following command in your command terminal:

 ```bash
 Rscript GeneExplorer.r --gene <GENE_NAME>